SFDO-Tooling/Snowfakery/docs/index.md

   {'id': 1, 'some_value': 'abc : abc', 'some_value_2': '1 : 2'})
 ```

-## Using Snowfakery within CumulusC
+## Using Snowfakery within CumulusCI

 You can verify that a Snowfakery-compatible version of CumulusCI is installed like this: